utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-server-responses.md

 warning: false
 ---

-Server stubs enable you to simulate server down and other 5xx responses on your mock server.
-Instead of adding a server level example to each endpoint and path in your API, you can define one or more server stubs.
+Server stubs enable you to simulate internal server errors and other 5xx responses on your mock server.
+A 5xx response status code indicates the server cannot complete the request (for example, if your API is unavailable).
+Instead of adding a server error scenario to each endpoint stub in your mock server, you can create one or more server stubs.

-Each server stub simulates the 5xx error you specify, and you can set one server response to be active at a time.
+Create a server stub to simulate a server error scenario with the 5xx response status code you specify.
+You can set one server response to be active at a time.
 Your mock server will return the active server response for all requests.

-Users can define mock responses(5xx) at the server level instead of adding server-level examples on each path.

-Create server stubs to simulate a server down scenario.
-All your requests exposed on this Mock Server will start returning the active server response.
+This enables you to test how other applications react when receiving a 5xx response from your API.